 - Facilitate biological filtration.
 This is where natural bacteria accumulate in the tank, and assist in breaking down ammonia and other harmful chemicals.
 These microorganisms live in the substrate, on plants, rocks and decorations, but also inside the filter.
 Most filters provide some kind of surface to make it easier for them to take hold.

 In this article you will read about a few recommendations for filters that meet all of these criteria.
-The filters we’ll look at in this article are all hang-on-back, or HOB, filters.
+The filters we’ll look at in this here are all hang-on-back, or HOB, filters.
 They are the most common type of filter in the aquarium industry, and widely available in pet stores and online.
 While there are more advanced systems out there, these do the job just fine in most aquariums.

 I’ve used each of them at one point or another, and they were all very effective.
 All are available in models for 10, 30 and 55 gallon tanks, and some even larger fish tanks.

 Tetra Whisper Power Filter

 Tetra is one of the biggest names in the aquarium industry, and their filters are very popular.
 As the name suggests, one of the biggest positives about them is their quietness.
 While no filter is truly silent, and there is always at least a slight gurgle, I was pretty satisfied with the noise level here.

 This filter utilizes a cartridge system and comes with Tetra's Bio Bag, which provides all three stages of filtration in one handy insert.
 These are super easy to use for most causal aquarium hobbyists, and there is more space in there if you want to add your own filter media.